montagejs/montagejs.org/docs/getting-started.md

 MontageJS applications consist of a model layer that handles the data and a view layer that reads from the models and handles user input and rendering.
 Components make up the view portion of a MontageJS application.
 As a rule, these components are stored in the ui directory of your MontageJS application and identified by a .reel suffix (which has the benefit that you can use any MontageJS package and easily locate the user interface components it provides).

-Check it out: In your file browser go to the hello/ui directory; inside you’ll find two components—main.reel and welcome.reel.
+Check it out: In your file browser go to the hello/ui directory; inside you'll find two components—main.reel and welcome.reel.

 A .reel suffix identifies a self-contained MontageJS component that encapsulates the structure (HTML), appearance (CSS), and behavior (JavaScript) of the component.